KOUGD7/info2180-finalproject/README.md

-# info2180-project2
+# INFO2180-Project2

-This is INFO2180 FinalProject for :
+This is INFO2180 Final Project for :

 Micheal Goldson